Hash-Studios/Prism/README.md

 ## Support

 If you like what we do, and would want to help us continue doing it, consider sponsoring this project.
+We also upload exclusive artworks/wallpapers here.

 <a href="https://www.buymeacoffee.com/HashStudios" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height=51 width=217></a>